wanforge/quotes/README.md

 - 🎷 Even if you're on the right track, you'll get run over if you just sit there.
 - 📌 Each misfortune you encounter will carry in it the seed of tomorrows good luck.
 - 📚 Every person, all the events of your life are there because you have drawn them there.
 What you choose to do with them is up to you.
+- 🥉 Every man is a damn fool for at least five minutes every day; wisdom consists in not exceeding the limit.

 - 🍁 Efficiency is doing things right; effectiveness is doing the right things.